-He was found guilty of three counts of rape, one of sexual violation, one count of injuring with intent and one count of male assaults female.
+The former Olympian was found guilty of three counts of rape, one of sexual violation, one count of injuring with intent and one count of male assaults female.

-He was cleared of a further count of rape and one of sexual violation, kidnapping, two counts of injuring with intent to injure and one of assault.
+However he was cleared of a further count of rape and one of sexual violation, kidnapping, two counts of injuring with intent to injure and one of assault.

 The charges he was found guilty of related to both complainants.

 The jury were told they must not name the Olympic athlete, whose suppression will continue unless a further order is made by the court overturning it.

 He was remanded in custody until his sentencing at the end of September.

 It was the second trial for the former Olympic athlete, who was accused in 2010 of sexual and physical assaults on his then-wife.

 He was found not guilty of several counts but the jury was unable to reach a decision on two counts of rape and one count of strangling the woman.